mrcgrtz/jquery-externalize/README.md

 ## Why?

-In the past I used XHTML 1.0 Strict which prohibited the “target“ attribute.
+In the past I used XHTML 1.0 Strict which prohibited the `target` attribute.
 Whenever I had a client who wanted to open some links in a new window, I told them this, and I really did not want to switch to ugly Transitional doctypes.
 But most of the time they insisted on new windows, so I created a solution written in JavaScript which eventually became the one in this repository.

 Now everybody uses HTML5 which is fine.
-You may go and use “target“ again.
+You may go and use `target` again.

 I for myself use this as a playground for writing and maintaining jQuery plugins. :-)